 The most prominent physical feature of the island is the medieval fortress, the so-called “Terra murata,” set high above the sea (photo, above) on the eastern approach to the main harbor.
 It has, over the years, gone from being a fortress to a penitentiary to what it is today, a monument open to the public.
 Besides the main harbor, there are two smaller harbors, Corricella, set right below the imposing ex-fortress (photos, left and top of page), and Chiaiolella, a small natural harbor at the southern extreme of the island.
 Here is where you can believe the tourist brochures—these two tiny harbors are truly peaceful and picturesque.

-by a bridge, this crescent-shaped remnant ridge of
+to it by a bridge, this crescent-shaped remnant ridge

 of an ancient volcanic crater is now a nature

-It is also the site of recent archaeology that has
+preserve.
+It is also the site of recent archaeology

 the "original" Greeks colonized the bay (#2,

-the island in the first place.
-The fief included a
+island in the first place.
+The fief included a section

-section of the mainland, Monte di Procida.
-That
+of the mainland, Monte di Procida.
+That section became

-town or number of villages with a
+a comune (a town or number of villages with a

-hall) in the province of Naples.
-The current
+separate city hall) in the province of Naples.
+The

 In Roman times, there were some aristocratic villas on the islands, more or less mirroring the "Roman riviera" effect of much of Roman Campania in those days.
 Juvenal spoke of it as lonely and peaceful place.
 In the years following the fall of the western Roman empire, the island turned into a refuge for those seeking to escape the Vandals, the Gothic wars and Lombard invasions.
 It is during these centuries that the high ground of the island was fortified and became known as the Terra Murata (Walled Earth) (photo, above).
 The island was also subject, along with other coastal areas in southern Italy, to brutal raids by the Saracens, Muslim pirates.
 As noted, Procida became feudal property with the arrival of the Normans in the 11th and 12th centuries.
 The fief was sold to the Cossa family in 1339.
 That family is remembered for Baldassarre Cossa, who became John XXIII, the Pisan 'anti-pope' who originally convened the council of Constance in 1414 to resolve the problem of the Western Schism.
 He, himself, was deposed as a result of that council, historically becoming an illegitimate has-been pope now forgotten by Roman Catholics.